 The KCAB is the main and only officially recognized arbitration institution in the Republic of Korea.
 The KCAB was established in 1966 and has offices in Seoul, Busan, Los Angeles, and Shanghai.
-The KCAB administered more than 380 arbitration cases in 2017.
-There are over 1,200 arbitrators in the KCAB's Panel of Arbitrators.
+The KCAB administered more than 443 arbitration cases in 2019.
+There are over 1,500 arbitrators in the KCAB's Panel of Arbitrators.
 The panels include well recognized professionals from diverse backgrounds, including academia, law and business.
-As of 2017, there are more than 250 arbitrators focusing solely on international arbitration from which the KCAB appoints the arbitrators.
+As of 2020, there are more than 500 arbitrators focusing solely on international arbitration from which the KCAB appoints the arbitrators.
 It is, however, not mandatory for parties to resolve their disputes at the KCAB.

 As of April 2018, the KCAB established KCAB INTERNATIONAL, which is a new independent division within the KCAB which specializes in the administration and promotion of international arbitration services.
-KCAB INTERNATIONAL consults with the International Arbitration Committee, a group of 18 leading arbitration practitioners worldwide to ensure that the KCAB practices are consistent with best practices in the international arbitration community.
+KCAB INTERNATIONAL consults with the International Arbitration Committee, a group of 19 leading arbitration practitioners worldwide to ensure that the KCAB practices are consistent with best practices in the international arbitration community.

 The Seoul International Dispute Center ("Seoul IDRC") was established in May 2013 with the support of the Korean Bar Association, the KCAB, the Seoul Metropolitan Government, the Ministry of Justice of the Republic of Korea and some arbitral institutions including, but not limited to, the ICC, the HKIAC, and the SIAC.
 It provides hearing rooms and facilities for international arbitrations including those held in Korea under the KCAB or other institutional rules.
-As of 20 April 2018, the Seoul IDRC has been relocated to the same building where the main office of KCAB is located.
+As of 2020, the Seoul IDRC is located in the same building where the main office of KCAB is located.